TheEightBot/enterprise-application-patterns-using-maui/containerized_microservices.md

 However, a microservice based solution also has potential drawbacks:

 - Choosing how to partition an application into microservices can be challenging, as each microservice has to be completely autonomous, end-to-end, including responsibility for its data sources.

 - Developers must implement inter-service communication, which adds complexity and latency to the application.

--   Atomic transactions between multiple microservices usually aren\'t possible.
+- Atomic transactions between multiple microservices usually aren't possible.
 Therefore, business requirements must embrace eventual consistency between microservices.

 - In production, there is an operational complexity in deploying and managing a system compromised of many independent services.

 - Direct client-to-microservice communication can make it difficult to refactor the contracts of microservices.
 For example, over time how the system is partitioned into services might need to change.
 A single service might split into two or more services, and two